Please click on the plus sign to review the relevant Texas Department of Aging and Disability Services (DADS) policy.

 DADS Regulatory Services

-Requests related to public information about licensed nursing facilities or other settings that care for people or are older or who have disabilities.
+Requests related to public information about licensed nursing facilities or other settings that care for people who are older or who have disabilities.

 The amount of time it takes to fill a request depends on the type and amount of information requested.
 However, if DADS cannot give you the information you want within 10 working days after you ask for it, DADS will provide you with a time estimate.
 If you have a particular need to get the information quickly, DADS will try to meet that need, but cannot promise that it will do so.